-Android Pie continued the push that was first started in Oreo to take Android mainstream, rehabilitaing the operating system’s reputation for being too complex for average users.
+Android Pie continued the push that was first started in Oreo to take Android mainstream, rehabilitating the operating system’s reputation for being too complex for average users.

-For the Easter egg, Android Pie has a trippy, psychedlic P animation – with moving rings and changing colors.
+For the Easter egg, Android Pie has a trippy, psychedelic P animation – with moving rings and changing colors.
 You can pinch and zoom the logo, but that’s that.

 However, if you continue to repeatedly tap the animation, you would get to another Easter egg – a drawing UI.
 This one though is exclusive to Google Pixel devices.

 The fun doodling app is light on features as one would expect but you can pick different colors and even the size of the brush at the top.
 You can also use the eyedropper to recall different colors.
 Interestingly, the app fakes pressure sensitivity based on how much surface area you cover since most smartphones don’t have pressure-sensitive displays.
 A neat little trick from Google!